 Waterville in Kennebec County, Maine — The American Northeast (New England)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Waterville Maine Veteran's Park (a few steps from this marker); Waterville Maine Civil War Memorial (within shouting distance of this marker); Immigration (approx. 0.3 miles away); Fort Halifax Park Fort Halifax (approx. 0.8 miles away); Heritage of the Kennebec River (approx. 3.1 miles away); a different marker also named Heritage of the Kennebec River (approx. 3.2 miles away); VFW 6924 Veterans Memorial (approx. 3.4 miles away).
+Waterville Maine WWI Marker (approx. 0.3 miles away); Waterville Maine Veteran's Park (approx. 0.3 miles away); Waterville Maine Civil War Memorial (approx. 0.3 miles away); Fort Halifax Park (approx. half a mile away); Fort Halifax (approx. 0.6 miles away); Heritage of the Kennebec River (approx. 3.2 miles away); a different marker also named Heritage of the Kennebec River (approx. 3.3 miles away); VFW 6924 Veterans Memorial (approx. 3.6 miles away).
 Touch for a list and map of all markers in Waterville.

 Credits.
-This page was last revised on July 15, 2016.
-This page originally submitted on July 13, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 134 times since then and 8 times this year.
-Photos: 1, 2. submitted on July 13, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 12, 2018.
+This page originally submitted on April 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 79 times since then and 2 times this year.
+Photos: 1, 2, 3, 4. submitted on April 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.